OU-Libraries/cdm-util-scripts/README.md

 "Additional formats (text)",format
 ```

-Since non-`name` and `nick` columns are ignored, they can be used as comments (below `cdm-name` is the CONTENTdm field name corresponding to the nick):
+Since non-`name` and `nick` columns are ignored, they can be used for comments (below `cdm-name` is the CONTENTdm field name corresponding to the nick):

 ```CSV
 name,cdm-name,nick